 How do I find an organization on campus?

 Getting involved is easy!
 First, attend Fall Fest, a student organization fair during Welcome Week, the first week of fall classes.
 Many of the student clubs and organizations have booths where you can meet members and learn what they do.

 How do I start a club or organization?

 First, you'll want to attend a Student Organization Planning Meeting.
-Contact the Office of Student Activities at (937) 775-5570 to arrange a meeting.
-You'll need to have at least two officers, a president and treasurer, and have secured a faculty/staff advisor.
+Contact the Office of Student Involvement and Leadership at (937) 775-5570 to arrange a meeting.
+You'll need to have at least two officers, a president, and treasurer, and have secured a faculty/staff advisor.
 Additionally, you'll need to establish a constitution and by-laws.
-Read more about the House of Representatives and benefits of being in a student organization in the Student Handbook.
+Read more about the House of Representatives and the benefits of being in a student organization in the Student Handbook.